 Bolivia is one of the poorest countries in South America and also the country with the highest percentage of native Indians in the population.
 This is not entirely a coincidence and the large social and economic divisions can be quite disturbing.
-However the people are very easy going and the mountains are spectacular and generally very accessible.
+However the people are very easy going and the mountains are spectacular, generally very accessible, and have superb settled weather in the dry season from May to Auguat..

 The Cordillera Real

 Bolivia's highest and most extensive mountain range, the Cordillera Real, lie immediately above the capital city La Paz.
 The city has a spectacular setting in a deep canyon on the edge of the high plateau known as the 'Altiplano' with magnificent views to the huge mountain Illimani.
-The international airport is up on the Altiplano at almost 4100m, so you will feel the altitude as soon as you land.
+The international airport is up on the Altiplano at almost 4100m, so you will feel the effects of high altitude as soon as you land.
 You might even need to use the oxygen they have waiting at baggage reclaim.
-Many people feel poorly for a few days after arriving in La Paz, but there are interesting tourists trips possible from the city including a boat trip on the famous Lago Titicaca and the pre-Inca ruins at Tiahuanaco.
+Many people feel poorly for a few days after arriving in La Paz, and a few days of taking it easy are recommended for everyone.
+There are interesting tourists trips possible from the city including a boat trip on the famous Lago Titicaca and the pre-Inca ruins at Tiahuanaco.
 Once you get over the initial problems the high altitude of La Paz makes the city a great base for trekking in the Cordillera Real with good restaurants and supermarkets and the mountains only a couple of hours drive away.

 It is often possible to start a trek high in the Cordillera Real near La Paz and finish in a jungle town in the foothills.
 The Takesi trail from Ventilla to Chollja takes only a couple of days but follows a well preserved ancient paved highway down and around steep hillsides.
 It crosses a big pass on the first day but is otherwise a relatively easy downhill walk.
 Another famous trek is the La Cumbre to Coroico, or (Choro Trail) route, which begins at the pass of La Cumbre just an hour from La Paz.
 After crossing a small pass used by local llama herders this four day trekking route is entirely downhill to the jungle town of Coroico at 1500m.
 If you want to extend this trek you can start in the Milluni valley and traverse the high mountains to La Cumbre first.
 The road back to La Paz from Coroico is probably the world's most frightening bus journey!